Particular/docs.particular.net/samples/ravendb/simple/sample.md

 ### In Process Raven Host

-So that no running instance of RavenDB server is required.
+It is possible to self-host RavenDB so that no running instance of RavenDB server is required to run the sample.

 snippet:ravenhost